Avibras: History

-Avibras Indústria Aeroespacial S/A, located in Jacareí, may face bankruptcy if it fails to settle outstanding tax payments.
+Avibras Indústria Aeroespacial S/A, located in Jacareí, might faced bankruptcy if it fails to settle outstanding tax payments.
 The request was made by the National Treasury Attorney General's Office to the Court on Wednesday 26 march 2025, after the company failed to comply with installments of a debt refinancing with the Union.
 The request was forwarded to the 2nd Civil Court of Jacareí, where Avibras' judicial recovery process is underway.
 The attorney for the National Treasury, Guilherme Chagas Monteiro, requested that the company be summoned to regularize its situation, under penalty of the judicial recovery being converted into bankruptcy.
 The company's current debt to the Federal Government is around R$200 million, which was already renegotiated in a previous agreement.
 The Metalworkers Union of São José dos Campos and Region (SindiMetal SJC) maintains its demand for the nationalization of Avibras, highlighting the strategic importance of the company for national sovereignty, in addition to its debts with the Union.
 The president of the Union, Weller Gonçalves, believes that the federal government should take control of the company, instead of filing for bankruptcy, arguing that the debts with public agencies such as BNDES and Finep would justify the nationalization.
 Since March 2022, Avibras has been in judicial recovery and currently has a 23-month salary debt with its approximately 900 workers, who have been on strike since September 2022.
 The company is responsible for manufacturing a large part of the missiles and rockets used by the Brazilian armed forces, including the 70mm missiles used by Super Tucano and Esquilo aircraft.
 In addition to its debts to the Federal Government, the company is facing even more serious financial problems.
 In an injunction issued on Monday (24), the Court ordered the freezing of Avibras shares, currently controlled by Rocket Bridge NewCo Holding Participações S/A. The measure was taken after a request from the Brasil Crédito investment fund, a creditor of the company.
 The decision also prevents Avibras from carrying out any corporate transaction that would change the status of its shares.
 Saudi investor Black Storm Military Industries, which has been negotiating with Avibras since January, will be ordered to make any payments related to the transaction.
 It is estimated that Avibras currently has around R$1.5 billion in debt.